typefacedesign/document-driven-typedesign/ux/userjourneys.md

 * Chris wants to deselect a Font Family he has selected
 * Chris clicks on the Font Family
+	* Chris can also click on the "Menu" dropdown and kick on the "Deselect Family" button
 * Chris sees the Font Family is no longer selected
 * The "Test" button is now disabled

 ### Deselect a Font Family (2 Font Families Selected)

 * Chris wants to deselect a Font Family he has selected
-* Chris clicks on the Font Family
+* Chris selects 1 Font Family (see above)
 * Chris sees the Font Family is no longer selected
 * The "Compare" button is now disabled
 * The "Test" button is now enabled